Understanding energy rates and charges

 Generally, your bill is based upon your actual usage.
 However, there are times when your bill is calculated based upon an estimate of your energy usage.
 If this is the case, your bill will clearly state that your bill is based upon an estimated read.

-You can find out more about why you might have an estimated meter read, as well as how to submit a meter reading by contacting our friendly team on 13 14 04 (Monday - Friday, 9am-6pm AEST).
+You can find out more about why you might have an estimated meter read, as well as how to submit a meter reading by contacting our friendly team on 13 14 04 (Monday - Friday, 9am-6pm Sydney time).

 Financial support